olliesplayground/shopping-basket/README.md

 - Error and exception handling
 - Value based offers
-- Offer priority, if multiple offers apply to a set of products in the basket
+- Global offer configuration to specify, for example, a maximum number of offers to apply
 - Product based delivery rates
 - Caching of products added to the basket